Will this destroy our civilisation too?

 So what happened?
 Well, there are no definite answers but the most accepted theory by scholars is something that should send a chill down our spines today.
 Climate change.

-Scientific researched, based on ice cores drilled from glaciers in the Andes, shows that this part of Peru was hit by a super El Niño in the 6th century that produced 30 years of flooding.
+Scientific research, based on ice cores drilled from glaciers in the Andes, shows that this part of Peru was hit by a super El Niño in the 6th century that produced 30 years of flooding.
 That was followed by 30 years of drought.

 Huaca del Sol y la Luna, Trujillo, Peru